DaniellMesquita/keepbot/README.md

 ## To do

+* Don't repeat common phrases, which includes keepbot version in presentation
 * Common modules (update)
+* Organize steps into different sh files (Resume steps after closing the term window)
 * Use settings file for app data
-* Don't repeat common phrases, which includes keepbot version in presentation
-* Identify if installation is at first time or not
+* Identify if installation is at first time or don't
-* Organize steps into different sh files
-* Resume steps after closing the term window
+* Support tBTC ECDSA alongside KEEP Random Beacon
 * Support both Ropsten testnet and mainnet
-* Support tBTC ECDSA alongside KEEP Random Beacon
 * Useful commands and troubleshooting